 I approach supervision just as I approach therapy: I learn about the person, consider their stylistic needs, and note their developmental achievements based on their interpersonal style.
 I enter the space with an openness that suggests that we are in this process together.
 I use “we” and “together” to describe the journey and hopeful outcomes.
 In this way, mutuality and a holding environment are created for the supervision process to unfold.

-I value “knowing” a supervisee, having an idea of who they are in their personal life and how this directs their clinical knowledge, including their willingness to explore transference and countertransference.
+I value “knowing” a supervisee, having an idea of who they are in their personal life, and how this directs their clinical knowledge, including their willingness to explore transference and countertransference.
 I hold that transference and countertransference will be an expected part of our work.
-That being said, I hold that boundaries are constantly negotiated and revisited throughout supervision.
+That being said, boundaries are constantly negotiated and revisited throughout supervision.

 I support the resiliency of the supervisee by remaining curious and connected.
 I challenge implicit biases so that the supervisee can care thoughtfully and fully for her clients.
 Self-care is not an after-thought; it is part of our everyday when working with trauma and addiction.

 Focus areas: clinical capacity, professional development, transference/countertransference, identity, diagnosis, case conceptualization, anti-oppression practice